-Juveniles who commit criminal offenses are subject to the provisions of the Juvenile Justice Act of 1977.
-The enabling legislation (RCW 13.40) contains guidelines and procedures used by the juvenile court to impose sentences.
-The Juvenile Justice Act is based on a determinate sentencing model and prescribes presumptive sanctions that are commensurate with the offender's age, seriousness of current offense, and prior criminal history.
-When a disposition would impose an excessive penalty on the juvenile, or the juvenile would impose a serious and clear danger to society, the court may impose a disposition which departs from the presumptive standard range.
+Juveniles in Washington State who commit criminal offenses are subject to the provisions of the Juvenile Justice Act of 1977, as amended, embodied in RCW Chapter 13.40, which provides guidelines and procedures for courts to impose sentences, or "dispositions," on juvenile offenders.
+The Act is based on a determinate sentencing model and prescribes presumptive sanctions that are commensurate with the offender's age, seriousness of current offense and prior criminal history.
+When a court finds that a disposition would impose an excessive penalty on the juvenile, or that the juvenile presents a serious and clear danger to society, the court may impose a disposition which departs from the presumptive standard range.
 Any disposition that departs from the presumptive standard range must meet certain requirements.

-The goal of a determinate sentencing system is to ensure that offenders who commit similar crimes and have similar criminal histories receive similar sentences.
-Presumptive sentencing schedules are structured so that offenses involving greater harm to a victim and society result in greater punishment.
-The sentencing standards apply equally to juvenile offenders in all parts of the state, without discrimination, as to any element that does not relate to the crime or a defendant's previous record.
+The goal of a determinate sentencing system is to ensure that offenders who commit similar crimes and have similar criminal histories receive equivalent sentences.
+Presumptive sentencing schedules are structured so that offenses involving greater harm to a victim and to society result in greater punishment.
+The disposition standards in Washington apply equally to juvenile offenders in all parts of the state, without discrimination as to any element that does not relate to the crime or to the juvenile's previous record.